PhD in Oral Biology, Program in Biomedical Sciences

 Selection & Duration

 The PhD program selects candidates who clearly express the desire to pursue a career in basic oral biology research.
 The PhD program requires a minimum of five years, with extensive didactic and research training.
-The PhD program in Oral Biology is also available to qualified MD/PhD students after completion of two pre-clinical years of medical school.
+The PhD in Oral Biology, Program in Biomedical Sciences is also available to qualified MD/PhD students after completion of two pre-clinical years of medical school.
 All students will submit a written dissertation describing their research carried out under the direction of a member of the Program faculty.

 Requirements and Curriculum